Public Safety Sales Tax Updates

-Current and past information about budget, expenditures, and revenues for the Public Safety Fund is available online via the city's Financial Transparency Module.
+Current and past information about the budget, expenditures, and revenues for the Public Safety Fund is available online via the city's Financial Transparency Module.
 Monthly reports showing the most current year-to-date sales tax revenue information for the current year can be found on the Sales Tax page.

 Public Safety Sales Tax Background